Actively Recruiting

 - Veteran enrolled in healthcare at San Francisco VA Health Care System

-- Willingness to receive smoking cessation interventions
+- Willing to receive smoking cessation interventions

 You will not qualify if you...

-- Psychotic disorders, bipolar disorder, neurocognitive disorder, or other unstable psychiatric or medical conditions as judged by the study team
+- Psychotic disorders, bipolar disorder, neurocognitive disorder, or other unstable psychiatric or medical conditions

-- Enrollment in end-of-life or palliative care
+- Enrollment in end of life or palliative care

-- Surgery planned for clinical indication of cancer
+- Surgery indicated for cancer

-- Inability to meet study time commitments
+- Unable to meet study time commitments

 - Suicide attempt or suicidal thoughts with intent within 30 days before enrollment

-- Participation in another tobacco cessation trial
+- Currently participating in another tobacco cessation trial

 AI-Screening